Gaelic Athletic Association: Cultural activities

 The association has had a long history of promoting Irish culture.

 Through a division of the association known as Scór (Irish for "score"), the association promotes Irish cultural activities, running competitions in music, singing, dancing and storytelling.

 Rule 4 of the GAA's official guide states:

 The Association shall actively support the Irish language, traditional Irish dancing, music, song, and other aspects of Irish culture.
 It shall foster an awareness and love of the national ideals in the people of Ireland, and assist in promoting a community spirit through its clubs.

-The group was formally founded in 1969, and is promoted through various Association clubs throughout Ireland (as well as some clubs outside Ireland).
+The group was formally founded in 1969 and is promoted through various Association clubs throughout Ireland (as well as some clubs outside Ireland).

 Grounds

 The association has many stadiums scattered throughout Ireland and beyond.
-Every county, and nearly all clubs, have grounds on which to play their home games, with varying capacities and utilities.
+Every county and nearly all clubs have grounds, with varying capacities and utilities, where they play their home games.

 The hierarchical structure of the GAA is applied to the use of grounds.
 Clubs play at their own grounds for the early rounds of the club championship, while the latter rounds from quarter-finals to finals are usually held at a county ground, i.e. the ground where inter-county games take place or where the county board is based.

 The provincial championship finals are usually played at the same venue every year.
 However, there have been exceptions, such as in Ulster, where in 2004 and 2005 the Ulster Football Finals were played in Croke Park, as the anticipated attendance was likely to far exceed the capacity of the traditional venue of St Tiernach's Park, Clones.